ton-community/twa-template/README.md

 * Web frontend for interacting with the dapp from a web browser (coming soon)
 * Telegram bot for interacting with the dapp from inside Telegram messenger (this repo)

+# Prerequesities
+* Node.js v16 (other versions may work, needs more testing)
+* Tonhub wallet installed on a mobile phone

 # What does this repo contain?
 * A react-based TWA-ready app, interacting with TON
 * Github actions set to deploy app to github pages